AlvaroMSouza/Sms_Spam_Detection/README.md

 **How to Run the Code**
 -----------------------

-1.  bashCopypip install pandas numpy matplotlib seaborn nltk scikit-learn
+1. Copy pip install pandas numpy matplotlib seaborn nltk scikit-learn

-2. Download the dataset from [Hugging Face](https://huggingface.co/datasets/ucirvine/sms_spam).

-3. Run the provided Python script to preprocess the data, train the models, and evaluate their performance.
+2. Run the provided Python script to preprocess the data, train the models, and evaluate their performance.

 **Future Improvements**